gtaws/ProtectWithWAF/lab1/README.md

 ![](.//media/image27.png)

 In this lab you protected your Web application against Cross-site scripting, SQL Injection, HTTP flood and simple BOTs using AWS WAF native rules.

 ***

+### Cleanup
+1. Login to AWS console and choose **WAF & Shield** service.

+2. In the **Filter** section select the appropriate region you created the WAF in.

+3. In the **Web ACLs** section.
+Click on the WAF name you created and select the **Rules** tab.
+If you followed name listed in the lab the name will be **waf-lab-1**.

+4. Under **AWS resources using web ACL** (bottom) click the **X** icon to remove the ACL from the Application load balancer.

+5. Select the **Edit web ACL** button (top right of the **Rules** tab).
+On the **Edit web ACL \<waf name\>** click the **X** icons for each of the rules attached to the web ACL until there are no rules remaining.
+Then select **Update**.

+6. You should be back at the **Web ACLs** page.
+Make sure the WAF you created is selected still and click the delete button.

+7. Click Rules from the left hand side.
+You should see the 4 rules BadBot1Rule, HTTPFlood1Rule, SQLInjection1Rule, and XSS1Rule if you followed the naming in the lab.

+8. Select HTTPFlood1Rule and select the **Delete** button.
+You will be prompted with a warning, Click the **Delete** button.

+9. For the remaining rules you will need to click on the rule name, example select BadBot1Rule, in the right pane
+    1. Click **Edit rule**.
+    2. Select the **X** in the top right of the defined condition filter.
+    3. Select update.
+You should get the message **All conditions for this rule will be removed** in a yellow box.
+    4. Once you have removed all matched conditions for the the rule you can then delete the rule by selecting the radio button and then clicking the **Delete** button.
+You will get a warning again, click the **Delete** button.

+10. Perform the steps outlined in step 9 above for each of the remaining rules (SQLInjection1Rule & XSS1Rule)

+***